Opinions

 A woman whom many considered one of the greatest voices of our time died no less than two weeks ago.
 Within hours of her death, there were speculations and false accusations.
 Particular media outlets had no regard to the situation at hand, as they reported false information regarding Bobbi Kristina, Aretha Franklin, and Bobby Brown.
 But one publication has taken it too far.

 The National Enquirer is known for its racy stories.
 They obtained photos of Elvis Presley in his casket.
 They obtained photos of Michael Jackson on the coroner’s table.
-And now, in their March 5th edition of their paper, Whitney Houston’s body lying her casket will be plastered on the front page.
+And now, in their March 5th edition of their paper, Whitney Houston’s body laying her casket will be plastered on the front page.
 The Inquirer had no shame.
 Where does the disrespect toward Whitney Houston stop?

 Somehow, I knew this was coming.

 Funeral director Caroline Wigham said: “The viewing was done in privacy.
 It was between a mother, a daughter, two brothers and a family.”
 Which makes us wonder who took the pictures?
 Was it a family member, an employee of the funeral home, or a guest?
 And to what extent did the take Enquirer to obtain them?
 At whose expense?
-So many questions, and yet Whitney Houston disrespected amidst it all.
+So many questions, and yet Whitney Houston disrespected amid it all.

 The Houston family realized that Whitney had millions of fans that wanted to pay their respects, and graciously accommodated them, in what they believed would not overstep their privacy.